After string of adventures, ancient gold ring back in Greece - NewsBreak

 After string of adventures, ancient gold ring back in Greece

-ATHENS, Greece — (AP) — A more than 3,000-year-old gold signet ring that was stolen from an Aegean island in World War II, crossed the Atlantic, was bought by a Nobel Prize-winning Hungarian scientist and ended up in a Swedish museum has found its way back to Greece.
+A more than 3,000-year-old gold signet ring that was stolen from an Aegean island in World War II, crossed the Atlantic , was bought by a Nobel Prize-winning Hungarian scientist and ended up in a Swedish museum has found its way back to Greece.

 It was the latest in a series of coups by Greek authorities seeking the return of works plundered from the antiquities-rich country — even though an initial effort by the Swedish museum to return the ring apparently fell between the cracks of 1970s bureaucracy.